 Surgical repair is the treatment of choice for symptomatic and disabling rotator cuff tears.
 The rotator cuff will not heal back to bone without surgical intervention.
 An arthroscopic rotator cuff repair with sub-acromial decompression is often performed.
-This means that a small camera and small equipment will be used through tiny incisions to stitch the rotator cuff back to it's attachment on the humerus.
-At the same time we will decompress or open up the space around the rotator cuff to permit healing.
+This means that a small camera and small equipment will be used through tiny incisions to stitch the rotator cuff back to the attachment on the humerus.
+Anchors or screws are placed in the bone.
+These anchors have built in sutures that are stitched though the rotator cuff.
+The stitch is then fixed thus returning the rotator cuff to the original position on the bone.
+At the same time, we will often decompress or open up the space around the rotator cuff to permit healing.